 The premise is that a mathematical simulation can express every biochemical or biophysical magnetic-electric process.
 In Arnold Schwarzenegger's films, the terminator is a very "human-cyborg."
 Creating such a cyborg requires deciphering many mental complex processes.

 Our body never functions randomly.
-Therefore, our memories, physiology, emotions, and behavior is consequential and can be mathematically simulated.
+Therefore, our memories, physiology, emotions, behavior, thoughts, subconscious are consequential and can be mathematically simulated.

 The branch of biomathematics is in its infancy.
 Still, without a mathematical translation of all human activities, it would be challenging to produce an intelligent cyborg that functions as a human being.